Contextual Scenario Generation for Two-Stage Stochastic Programming: Proposed CSG Methodology

 \subsubsection{Non-uniqueness of Optimal Solutions}

-As written, (\ref{eq:bisaa}) is not well-defined if \hbox{($\zeta$-SAA)} has multiple optimal solutions.
-A couple of different approaches can address the issue of multiple optimal solutions.
-In the case that \hbox{($\zeta$-SAA)} is a convex program with a compact feasible set, one can add a small quadratic regularization term $\epsilon \left(\norm{\bs{y}}_2^2 + \sum_{i=1}^K \norm{\bs{z_i}}_2^2 \right)$ to the \hbox{($\zeta$-SAA)} objective to induce strict convexity and hence uniqueness.
-The unique solution obtained by solving the regularized problem is guaranteed to have objective value within $\epsilon D^2$ of the optimal objective, where $D$ is the diameter of the compact feasible set \hbox{\citep{wilder_melding}}.
-If \hbox{($\zeta$-SAA)} has a more complex problem structure (e.g., mixed integer constraints), then the regularization trick described above may not be sufficient for uniqueness.
-We resort to the standard conventions in the bi-level optimization literature \citep{sinha2017review}.
-It is unclear which solution to \hbox{($\zeta$-SAA)} is implemented in the upper-level objective.
-In the classic optimistic (pessimistic) setting, nature selects the optimal solution to \hbox{($\zeta$-SAA)} that minimizes (maximizes) the upper-level objective.
+As written, \eqref{eq:bisaa} is not well-defined if \hbox{($\bs{\zeta}$-SAA)} has multiple optimal solutions.
+Several approaches can address the issue of multiple optimal solutions.
+If \hbox{($\bs{\zeta}$-SAA)} is a convex program with a compact feasible set, one can add a small quadratic regularization term $\epsilon \left(\norm{\bs{y}}_2^2 + \sum_{i=1}^K \norm{\bs{z}_i}_2^2 \right)$ to the \hbox{($\bs{\zeta}$-SAA)} objective to induce strict convexity and hence uniqueness.
+The unique solution obtained by solving the regularized problem is guaranteed to have objective value within $\epsilon D^2$ of the optimal objective, where $D$ is the diameter of the compact feasible set \citep{wilder_melding}.
+If \hbox{($\bs{\zeta}$-SAA)} has a more complex problem structure (e.g., mixed-integer constraints), then the regularization trick described above may not be sufficient for uniqueness.
+We resort to the standard conventions in the bilevel optimization literature \citep{sinha2017review}.
+It is unclear which \hbox{($\bs{\zeta}$-SAA)} solution is implemented in the upper-level objective.
+In the classic optimistic (pessimistic) setting, nature selects the optimal solution to \hbox{($\bs{\zeta}$-SAA)} that minimizes (maximizes) the upper-level objective.

-We let $\mathcal{Y}^*(\zeta_{1\hdots K})$ denote the set of $\bs{y}$ that form a part of an optimal solution to \hbox{($\zeta$-SAA)}, given $\zeta_{1\hdots K}$ i.e. $\mathcal{Y}^*(\zeta_{1\hdots K}) \coloneq $
+We let $\mathcal{Y}^*(\bs{\zeta}_{1 \hdots K})$ denote the set of $\bs{y}$ that form a part of an optimal solution to \hbox{($\bs{\zeta}$-SAA)}, given $\bs{\zeta}_{1 \hdots K}$ i.e.

-where $v^*(\zeta_{1 \hdots K})$ is the optimal objective value of \hbox{($\zeta$-SAA)}.
-The optimistic version of (\ref{eq:bisaa}) can be written as
+where $v^*(\bs{\zeta}_{1 \hdots K})$ is the optimal objective value of \hbox{($\bs{\zeta}$-SAA)}.
+The optimistic version of \eqref{eq:bisaa} can be written as

-The optimistic setting assumes that any of the best possible solutions among the optimal solution set $\mathcal{Y}^*(\zeta_{1\hdots K})$ according to $L_{\text{task}}(\zeta_{1 \hdots K})$ are selected.
-One could also consider the pessimistic version; given by replacing $\min_{\bs{y} \in \mathcal{Y}^*(\zeta_{1\hdots K})} $ with $\max_{\bs{y} \in \mathcal{Y}^*(\zeta_{1\hdots K})}$ in (\ref{eq:optbisaa}).
+The optimistic setting assumes that any of the best possible solutions among the optimal solution set $\mathcal{Y}^*(\bs{\zeta}_{1 \hdots K})$ according to $L_{\text{task}}(\bs{\zeta}_{1 \hdots K})$ are selected.
+One could also consider the pessimistic version; given by replacing $\min_{\bs{y} \in \mathcal{Y}^*(\bs{\zeta}_{1 \hdots K})} $ with $\max_{\bs{y} \in \mathcal{Y}^*(\bs{\zeta}_{1 \hdots K})}$ in \eqref{eq:optbisaa}.